interrogator/corpkit/doc_features.md

 #### Parsing

-*corpkit* helps you parse texts, without needing to go the command line!
+*corpkit* helps you parse texts, without needing to go the command line.
+All you need to do is add text files and hit `Parse`!

 #### Speaker IDs